-Matching funds must be spent by the subgrantee prior to reimbursement.
-Match must be spent on allowed expenditures.
+Match must be spent on eligible expenditures.
 Applicants must commit to matching funds at time of application; no contingent matching sources are allowed.
-In-kind contributions may not be used as match.
+WVDED will not permit in-kind match generally but will permit it for utility partners in limited circumstances, such as a "donated" indefeasible rights of use (IRUs).